beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Combat System

 The combat system is turn-based, with the player and enemies taking turns to attack.
 The enemies occupy a certain direction in a room, and the player can change the direction that they are facing in order to target their desired enemy.
 They may then use a weapon or spell to attack those enemies.
 The damage that the player and enemies inflict is randomized within a specified range, and enemies move in random directions to evade the player's attacks.

+### Resting System

+Certain rooms in the game allow the player to rest, which will fully restore their health and mana.
+They cannot rest while in combat or outside of these rooms.

 ### Visual Map